-2. Your local NFL team’s games will be available for free, over the air.
+Your local NFL team’s games will be available for free, over the air.
 That means you simply need a TV antenna.
-Furthermore, Sunday Night Football is carried by NBC and 8 Thursday Night Football games.
+Furthermore, Sunday Night Football is carried by NBC.
+NBC also airs five Thursday Night Football games.
 Five other Thursday Night games air on CBS.
 You will need NFL Network for all other Thursday Night Games.